ONSdigital/sde-recover/README.md

 The sde-console will be started and exposed via docker on port 80, visit the ip address of docker in your browser.

+### Decrypting Payloads

 The app exposes a single endpoint at '/' to decrypt payloads that are already encrypted and transform them to downstream formats.
 This is useful for manually recovering data that has failed the transformation process for some reason, so long as it is properly encrypted JSON data and uses the same keys.

 Payloads are logged from the SDE application on error - retrieve the desired payload from the logs and paste into the decrypter.

-The encrypted payload is entered on the left and downstream formats appear on the right within ftp.
+The encrypted payload is entered on the left and downstream formats appear on the right within ftp once they have been transformed.

 ![Encrypted Submitter](images/encrypted.png)

+### Viewing Content

+The receiver displays the contents of a number of subdirectories on the ftp server.

+It is possible to inspect the content of any file once it's been created, by clicking on the appropriate link on the receiver side.
+It is also possible to clear your ftp instance of all current files by using the "Empty FTP" button.

 ![Encrypted File View](images/fileview.png)

 If the payload isn't properly encrypted the sde-console will throw an error on submission.

-### FTP Receiver

-On both endpoints, the ftp receiver allows inspection of contents of all current files held within ftp.
-It is also possible to clear your ftp instance of all current files by using the "Empty FTP" button.